thomas-soutif/PasswordManager/README.md

 # PasswordManager
 A secure password manager to add your accounts, with encryption key to import.

 All the fonctionnality are almost done, the biggest work now is on the UI, I'm transforming it with material design.
+Then I will develop the fonctionnality to create encryption key to encode the password and the possibility to import them.

 I will make a documentation when I think the application can be use by everyone with safety and easy use.